 Different types of pasta are found in other regions of Greece.
 The most popular ones are the hilopites and trahanas.

 Hilopites are traditional Greek pasta made from eggs, milk, and salt.
 The word hilopites means egg noodles in Greek.
 These can be long and thin or square-shaped.
 Trahana is another popular type of Greek pasta and is among the best souvenirs of Greece – specifically from the Island of Crete.
 It is made with wheat, bulgur, or semolina.
 You can find this pasta’s sweet and sour varieties in Greek markets.

 The Monastiraki and Plaka areas in Greece are home to many local shops having handmade leather sandals.
 As a Mediterranean country, Greece is an ideal place for wearing sandals, and naturally, leather sandals are highly popular in Greece.

 Fun fact: Even the word “sandal” is derived from the Greek word sándalon!

 In ancient Greece, sandals were made from cattle skin and colored leather.
 Sandals are still worn by both men and women in Greece and hold much significance in greek culture.
-These sandals are available in various designs and fits, giving you countless options to choose from.
 These are excellent summer wear and are generally high in quality and comfort.
+These sandals are available in various designs and fits, giving you countless options.

 The most well-known handmade leather sandals are the ones made by Melissinos.
 Melissinos’s design craft has made the Greek sandal well known worldwide as these are worn by celebrities and fashion icons in many countries.
 Their popularity can be gauged because the artists of the well-known band Beatles used to wear Melissinos sandals as a fashion statement.
 Melissinos’s shop is located in Theklas street in the Monastiraki Psirri district of Greece.